switch-model/switch/examples/virtual_battery/README.md

 SYNOPSIS
 	switch solve --verbose --log-run

-This example illustrates the use of Switch to construct and run a very simple model with a single load zone, one investment period, and two timepoints.
-This model neglects local transmission and distribution as well.
+This example illustrates the use of Switch to model virtual batteries and run a very simple example with a single load zone, one investment period, and three timepoints.
+This example neglects local transmission and distribution.